2300 Plantation Drive

 If you are under age 25, you will be required to take a Driver Safety Course (defensive driving) for a moving violation, in addition to other requirements set by the judge.

-To request a deferred disposition, you must appear before the judge at 2 p.m. on a Tuesday or Thursday at the Conroe Municipal Courtroom located at 2300 Plantation Dr., Conroe, Texas.
+To request a deferred disposition, you must appear before the judge at 2 p.m. on a Tuesday or Thursday, the first three weeks of the month, at the Conroe Municipal Courtroom located at 2300 Plantation Dr., Conroe, Texas.
 Call the Court for any questions.
 936-522-3380.

 Holders of a Commercial Drivers License (CDL) are not eligible for deferred disposition for moving violations.